Buy portions of your electricity from a TVA program that generates power from clean,

 the Green Power Switch® program.

-Blue Ridge Mountain EMC (BRMEMC) is offering residential customers the choice to
+Blue Ridge Mountain EMC (BRMEMC) is offering residential members the choice to

 buy portions of their electricity from a program called Green Power Switch®

 With Green Power Switch®, you may buy a portion

 of your TVA power generated from three renewable energy sources: wind, solar, and

 earth.
 What value is there for you in contributing to Green Power Switch®?
 First,